Zenith214/SIGLA/docs/BARANGAY_LOGO_UPLOAD_FEATURE.md

 ## Testing Checklist

 - [ ] Officer can upload logo for their designated barangay
+- [ ] Officer can remove logo for their designated barangay
 - [ ] Officer cannot upload logo for other barangays
+- [ ] Admin can upload logo for any barangay
+- [ ] Admin can remove logo through edit modal
+- [ ] Admin can remove logo through logo view modal
 - [ ] Logo appears in dashboard barangay cards
 - [ ] Logo appears in satisfaction index modal
 - [ ] Logo appears in report card (screen view)